kbabiy/LogCast/CONTRIBUTING.md

 ## Running

-Clone out the repo, fire up with Visual Studio 2017, and run all the tests
+Clone out the repo, fire up with Visual Studio, and run all the tests

 When working on the feature use this checklist:
 * Implemented change